 GQRX is a free simple to use SDR receiver which runs on Linux and Mac systems.
-It is similar to SDR# in terms of features and simplicity of use.
+It is similar to SDR# in terms of features and simplicity of use, but does not have plugins.
 GQRX comes with a standard FFT spectrum and waterfall display and a number of common filter settings.

 Studio1 (Windows) (Paid)

 Studio1 is a non-free commercial SDR receiver with advanced DSP capabilities, and is claimed to have the lowest CPU usage of any general purpose SDR software.
 Studio1 supports the RTL-SDR through use of an ExtIO.dll module.

 Studio1 claims that it has a very efficient DSP engine that can run well on older Pentium 4 machines.